CarlTBarnes/StringTheory-Tools/README.md

 # StringTheory-LoadFile-Split-Viewer
- StringTheory LoadFile and Split Viewer aka BigBangTheory
+ StringTheory Value and Split Viewer aka BigBangTheory

-StringTheory makes it easy to load a CSV file and split it into columns.
+To help you see what your StringTheory code is actually doing Big Bang class allows you to simply view the GetValue string or Split Lines queue in a Window.
+This allows scrolling the data and digging deeper which can be easier than looking at debug view.
-This class helps by allowing you to view the file right from the StringTheory object to confirm the data is what you exect, and to see how the splits are working.
+ A Lines Split viewer allows you to specify your Split( parameters ) and see the resulting columns in a List.

-You write code like below (from https://www.capesoft.com/docs/StringTheory3/StringTheory.htm#ParsingCSVFile).
+StringTheory makes it easy to load a CSV file and split it into columns with code like below (from https://www.capesoft.com/docs/StringTheory3/StringTheory.htm#ParsingCSVFile).
 ```Clarion
 str   StringTheory
 lne   StringTheory